-BARCELONA, Spain (AP) — A tornado swept through a fair ground in a Spanish town, knocking down a Ferris wheel and injuring 35 people, while the death toll from flooding in the same southern part of the country rose to nine, authorities said Saturday.
+BARCELONA, Spain (AP) — A tornado swept through a fair ground in a Spanish town, knocking down a Ferris wheel and injuring 35 people, while the death toll from flooding in the southern part of the country rose to eight, authorities said Saturday.

 The Friday tornado damaged several rides and cut electricity in the temporary fair set up in the main square of Gandia, according to its town hall website.
 It said 15 of the injured were seriously hurt, all of whom were treated on site.

-Local media reported the fair in Valencia province was closed to the public at the time of a thunderstorm and that all the injured were fair workers.
+Local media reported the fair was closed to the public at the time of a thunderstorm and that all the injured were fair workers.

-Just inland from the Mediterranean coastal town, four more victims of Friday's flash floods southwest of Gandia were found overnight.
+Just inland from the Mediterranean coastal town, three more victims of Friday's flash floods were found overnight.
 They included a middle-aged woman in the town of Lorca.
 Last summer Lorca was hit by Spain's deadliest earthquakes in more than 50 years, leaving nine dead.

 The spokesman, speaking on condition of anonymity in keeping with government policy, said that a 52-year-old British woman was missing in Almeria as well as one homeless man.
 Five people originally declared missing had been found alive.